jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 Now that you have access to the ArgoCD UI, you can manage the applications deployed on the cluster.
 Next, let's build out paved path templates to be used in Backstage.

-# Module 4 - Lab 3 - Paved Paths
+# Module 4 - Lab 3 - Building Paved Paths with Backstage

 In this lab, we will discuss how to implement paved paths in Backstage.
 Paved paths are predefined paths that provide a set of best practices and configurations for specific types of applications.